Ampelion/adversarial-robin/ai_scientist/README.md

+# The Adversarial Robin

+My thought on building an AI scientist.

-order:  ai scientist essay -> toy demo -> conversation
+Reading order: essay → toy demo → conversation.

-My thoughts on building an an ai scientist.
-The essay lays out the inclusion of an approximation of tacit knowledge.
-The demo code is a toy version of how it might work.
-The conversation is an example of the what the input data might look like with my own unedited prompts as an example.
+The essay lays out the idea: approximating the meta-cognitive tacit layer.
+The toy demo is a small runnable version of how it might work, and its graphic shows the result.
+The conversation is an example of what the input data might look like — my own unedited prompts.